techkilljoy/PagosaDiskGolfClub/resources/README.txt

  some short, some long.
 Signature holes are 12 and 18.
  Original tees are the Eagle course, New tees are Raven course.

-LOCAL DIRECTIONS: From HWY 160 in downtown Pagosa Springs:
+RESERVOIR HILL COURSE LOCAL DIRECTIONS: From HWY 160 in downtown Pagosa Springs:
  Turn south onto Hot Springs Boulevard and after 0.3 mi, look for a sign with a symbol of a disc basket.
  Turn left (east) onto Spring Street and park in the gravel lot.